 Faculty OF LAW

-The master’s-level classes are at an appropriate level for HLS JD students.
-Students may also be interested in some more basic courses taught at the bachelor’s level.
+The master’s-level classes offered at the Faculty of Law are at an appropriate level for HLS J.D. students.
+Students may also be interested in the more basic courses taught at the bachelor’s level.
 It is not necessary to register for classes before arriving.

-Both French and English courses are offered at the Institute.
-With the exception of the new Certificate in Transnational Law and a small selection of courses that are taught in English, the teaching at the Faculty of Law is primarily in French.
+With the exception of the Certificate in Transnational Law curriculum and a small selection of other courses that are taught in English, teaching at the Faculty of Law is conducted primarily in French.
+Classes at the Graduate Institute are offered in both French and English.
 HLS students interested in taking courses in French at either institution are expected to have a level of fluency that will enable them to perform well in class and on exams; however, it may be possible for HLS students to write papers and exams in English.

-Autumn semester at the Institute usually begins in mid-September and runs through December, with exams typically held in January.
-Spring semester begins in mid-February and runs to June, with exams typically held during June.
+Autumn semester at the Institute begins in mid-September and runs through December, with exams typically held in January.
+Spring semester begins in mid-February and runs to early June, with exams typically held during June.
 See the Institute’s academic calendar for specific dates.

-Autumn and spring semesters include 13 or 14 weeks of teaching, followed by 2–3 weeks of exams.
-Law Faculty exams for the autumn semester are usually held from mid-January to early February; HLS students are expected to remain in Geneva during HLS Winter Term to complete exams scheduled at that time.
-Students may seek their instructor’s permission to make alternate arrangements only for exams scheduled to take place during the HLS spring semester.
-See the Law Faculty’s calendar for specific dates.
+Please note: HLS students spending a fall semester in Switzerland are expected to remain in Geneva during the HLS Winter Term to complete exams scheduled at that time.
+Students may only seek their instructor’s permission to make alternate arrangements for exams scheduled to take place during the HLS spring semester.

-Students interested in the Faculty of Law/Graduate Institute exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Faculty of Law/Graduate Institute exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
 Students must designate one of the two schools as their primary affiliation and plan to take the majority of their courses there, although they may also cross-register at the other school.